AliciaMMorgan/cross-industry-pm-playbook/Innovation_Leadership_Reading_List.md

 # 📚 Cross-Industry Innovation & Leadership Reading List

-Welcome to a living reading list curated to reflect the evolution from engineer and individual contributor to cross-industry innovation leader.
+Welcome to a living reading and personal development list curated to reflect the evolution from engineer and individual contributor to cross-industry innovation leader.
 These resources span leadership, influence, innovation capital, strategic communication, organizational dynamics, social capital, philanthropy, and personal development.

 They reflect 15+ years of growth — from engineering execution to leading innovation in traditional, formal, and informal education settings and beyond.